Cse21-034/ottawa-ndzibs-shipping/DEPLOYMENT.md

 ## Architecture Overview

-The application uses a split deployment strategy:
+The application uses a **completely separated** deployment strategy:
 - **Frontend (React)**: Deployed to Vercel for optimal performance and CDN delivery
-- **Backend (Express.js)**: Deployed to Render for reliable API hosting
+- **Backend (Express.js)**: API-only backend deployed to Render (no frontend serving)
 - **Database**: PostgreSQL (Neon serverless recommended for production)

+**Important**: The backend serves only API routes in production.
+Frontend is hosted entirely separately on Vercel.

 ## Prerequisites